Chart Color Schemes

 Drayton - Harristown has seen below average employment performance when compared to national benchmarks

-Drayton-Harristown has a skilled workforce with high representation in essential services.
-The unemployment rate was 4.8% as of June 2025, with an estimated employment growth of 15.4% over the past year.
+Drayton-Harristown has a skilled workforce with significant representation in essential services sectors.
+The unemployment rate was 5.3% as of September 2025, with an estimated employment growth of 5.8% over the past year.

-As of that date, 5,512 residents were employed while the unemployment rate was 0.8% higher than Rest of Qld's rate of 3.9%.
-Workforce participation was lower at 54.5%, compared to Rest of Qld's 59.1%.
+As of that date, 5,329 residents were employed, with an unemployment rate of 6.4%, compared to Rest of Qld's rate of 4.1%.
+Workforce participation was at 54.5%, lower than Rest of Qld's 59.1%.
 Key industries of employment among residents are health care & social assistance, retail trade, and education & training.
-The area specializes in health care & social assistance with an employment share 1.3 times the regional level.
+The area specializes in health care & social assistance, with an employment share 1.3 times the regional level.

-Mining is under-represented at 1.2% compared to Rest of Qld's 3.6%.
+Mining is under-represented, with only 1.2% of Drayton-Harristown's workforce compared to Rest of Qld's 3.6%.
 Many residents commute elsewhere for work based on Census data.
-Between June 2024 and June 2025, employment increased by 15.4%, labour force by 12.8%, reducing the unemployment rate by 2.1 percentage points.
-In contrast, Rest of Qld had employment growth of 1.8% and labour force growth of 2.0%, with a 0.2 percentage point rise in unemployment.
-National employment forecasts from Jobs and Skills Australia for May 2025 project national growth of 6.6% over five years and 13.7% over ten years, varying by industry sector.
-Applying these projections to Drayton-Harristown's employment mix suggests local growth of approximately 6.5% over five years and 13.8% over ten years.
+Over the 12 months to September 2025, employment increased by 5.8%, labour force increased by 4.0%, and unemployment rate fell by 1.7 percentage points in Drayton-Harristown.
+In contrast, Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%, with a 0.3 percentage point rise in unemployment rate.
+State-level data to 25-Nov shows Queensland employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%.
+National employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Drayton-Harristown's employment mix suggests local employment should increase by 6.5% over five years and 13.8% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment